4lifdaniel/ambanksei/01_front_end/day02/student_notes/README.md

 JavaScript has a little 'library' of math functions that we can access by typing Math and then a . and then whatever method we want, finally we put the things we want to evaluate inside the parenthesis.

 There are only a handful of methods we'll find handy for most of our work in this course:
-• Math.abs() - gives us the absolute value
+- Math.abs() - gives us the absolute value.
-• Math.PI - gives us the value of PI
+- Math.PI - gives us the value of PI.
-• Math.ceil() - always rounds a floating point number up
+- Math.ceil() - always rounds a floating point number up.
-• Math.floor() - always rounds a floating point number down
+- Math.floor() - always rounds a floating point number down.
-• Math.max() - finds the largest number
+- Math.max() - finds the largest number.
-• Math.min() - finds the smallest number
+- Math.min() - finds the smallest number.
-• Math.pow() - raises a number to the
+- Math.pow() - raises a number to the.
-• Math.random() - generates a random number between 0 -1
+- Math.random() - generates a random number between 0 -1.
-• Math.round() - rounds a floating point number up or down, depending if the decimal is greater than or less than 0.5
+- Math.round() - rounds a floating point number up or down, depending if the decimal is greater than or less than 0.5.
-• Math.sqrt() - finds the square root of a number
+- Math.sqrt() - finds the square root of a number.

 ## Intro to Control Flow